 -

-Structural diagram of wind turbine blades
+Function of double-fed wind turbine generator

 [PDF Version]